POSidorov/DOPtools/README.rst

 ComplexFragmentor class is a scikit-learn compatible transformer that concatenates the features according to specified associations.
 The most important argument is the *associator* - a dictionary that establishes the correspondence between a column in a data frame X and the transformer that is trained on it.

 For example, say you have a data frame with molecules/CGRs in one column ("molecules"), and solvents in another ("solvent").
 You want to generate a feture table that includes both structural and solvent descriptors.
-You would define a ComplexFragmentor class with associator as a dictionary, where keys are column names, and value are the corresponding feature generators.
+You would define a ComplexFragmentor class with associator as list of tuples which contain column names and the corresponding feature generators.
 In this case, e.g.,

-    associator = {"molecules": ChythonCircus(lower=a, upper=b), "solvent":SolventVectorizer()}
+    associator = [("molecules", ChythonCircus(lower=a, upper=b)), ("solvent", SolventVectorizer())]

 ComplexFragmentor assumes that at least one of the types of features will be structural, thus, *structure_columns* parameter defines the columns of the data frame where structures are found.